-For me, in northern England, up in the Pennines, this is early May, but the date can vary be quite a few weeks depending on where exactly you are.
+For me, in northern England (Zone 7), this is early May, but the date can vary by quite a few weeks depending on where you are exactly.

 Growing tomatoes for indoor environments such as greenhouses or tunnels usually takes around six to eight weeks from seed sowing to transplanting.

 What Do You Need?

 Sowing tomatoes indoors is more complicated than just growing them outdoors or sowing in a greenhouse.

 You’ll want to start them in seed trays or module trays before potting them up into individual pots when they develop their first true leaves.